List of Lucifer characters: Chloe Decker

 The Season 4 premiere reveals that, following the revelation, Chloe took Trixie on a month-long trip to Italy.
 In Rome, she encountered Father Kinley, who counseled her that the best thing for Earth and Lucifer was for him to return to Hell.
-But after questioning Lucifer and learning that he hated ruling Hell, Chloe realizes Lucifer really has changed from the church's vision of him and decides not to go through with the plan.
-However, Kinley orchestrates events to try and force Lucifer to prove himself as evil as history claims; though Kinley's plan fails and he is arrested, Lucifer and Chloe's partnership is almost irreparably damaged by her betrayal.
+After questioning Lucifer and learning that he hated ruling Hell, Chloe realizes Lucifer really has changed from the church's vision of him and decides not to go through with the plan.
+Kinley, however, orchestrates events to try and force Lucifer to prove himself as evil as history claims; though Kinley's plan fails and he is arrested, Lucifer and Chloe's partnership is almost irreparably damaged by her betrayal.
 The two eventually make up, but they part ways again when Lucifer returns to Hell to keep the demons at bay.

-In season 5, after Lucifer returns from hell, the two resume their relationship, which is strained once she learns from Michael that she was created by God as a gift to him, but she eventually comes to accept it and the two become lovers.
+In season 5, after Lucifer returns from Hell, the two resume their relationship, which is strained once she learns from Michael that she was created by God as a gift to him, but she eventually comes to accept it and the two become lovers.
 Chloe later supports Lucifer in his effort to become the new God and is devastated by the murder of Dan.
 Michael kills her during the final battle, and she is reunited with her father in Heaven before Lucifer sacrifices himself to resurrect her.
-Using Amenadiel's necklace, Chloe subdues Michael before Lucifer's selfless sacrifice resurrects him as the new God.
+Using Amenadiel's necklace, which imbues her with angelic strength, Chloe subdues Michael before Lucifer's selfless sacrifice resurrects him as the new God.

 In season 6, Lucifer and Chloe continue to navigate their relationship, complicated by the arrival of their daughter Rory from the future.
 Rory reveals that in the near future, Lucifer will vanish from Earth for good, leaving Chloe to raise a bitter and angry Rory.
-However, after seeing her parents together and hearing about their relationship from the perspective of Linda Martin, Rory finally comes to an understanding of her father and reconciles with him.
+After seeing her parents together and hearing about their relationship from the perspective of Linda Martin, Rory finally comes to an understanding of her father and reconciles with him.

 In the series finale, Chloe and Lucifer work together to rescue Rory from Vincent Le Mec, Dan's murderer.
 Despite being severely wounded, Chloe refuses to be left behind and kills Le Mec.
-Having learned that Dan's soul made it into Heaven, Lucifer, Chloe and Rory realize that Lucifer's true purpose is to help the souls of Hell release their guilt and achieve redemption, the true reason that he disappears from Earth for good.
+Having learned that Dan's soul made it into Heaven, Lucifer, Chloe, and Rory realize that Lucifer's true purpose is to help the souls of Hell release their guilt and achieve redemption, the true reason that he disappears from Earth for good.
 Before returning to her own time, Rory makes Lucifer promise not to change anything, and he departs for Hell shortly thereafter with Chloe's blessing, despite it leaving them both heartbroken.
 After Lucifer's departure, Chloe is promoted to Lieutenant and continues to solve murders with Ella and Carol Corbett while raising Rory as a single mother.
 Decades later, after returning to her own time, Rory makes peace with the elderly Chloe, who is on her deathbed.
 Chloe reassures her daughter that it was all worth it and that she would not change a thing before she dies.